narendran-1999/false-rape-analysis-india/README.md

 For more information about final reports, refer sections of **CrPC (Criminal Procedure Code)** related to case disposal.

-### Accuracy of Estimation

-Range of sample set size (with 3 categories of reliable conclusions) from 2016 to 2022 -> xx
-Range of reported case numbers from 2016 to 2022 -> xx

-xx

 ### FAQs

 1. **If false case get resolved quick, wouldn't they accumulate more than convicted ones?**